Magdamit173/MDAS_Assessment/readMe.md

 # MDAS_Assessment

-- version 0.0.2
+- version 0.0.3

 ### update

+- introduce navigation bar
-- added customAlert function
+- added the function to change their preference amount of min_number, max_number and terms
-- fix some bugs
+- more development needed